Emergent SU(N) symmetry in disordered SO(N) spin chains

 In the blue region, adjacent spins always form a singlet and no other representation appears in the flow.
-The ground state structure is shown in Fig.~\ref{fig:Full-phase}(b).
-In contrast, in the green region decimations with ground multiplets belonging to any one of the $\mathrm{int}\left(\mathrm{N}/2\right)$ antisymmetric representations of SO(N) are generated.{} After an initial transient, each one of them is equally populated in the renormalized system \footnote{With one exception: for even N, the self-conjugate representation is half as likely as any of the others.}.
-A singlet only forms out of $k\mathrm{N}\text{ }\left(k=1,2,\ldots\right)$ SO(N) spins, leading to the ground state structure in Fig.~\ref{fig:Full-phase}(c).
+The ground state structure is shown in Fig.~\hyperref[fig:Full-phase]{\ref{fig:Full-phase}(b)}.
+In contrast, in the green region decimations with ground multiplets belonging to any one of the $\mathrm{int}\left(N/2\right)$ antisymmetric representations of SO($N$) are generated.
+After an initial transient, each one of them is equally populated in the renormalized system.~\footnote{With one exception: for even N, the self-conjugate representation is half as likely as any of the others.} A singlet only forms out of $kN\text{ }\left(k=1,2,\ldots\right)$ SO($N$) spins, leading to the ground state structure in Fig.~\hyperref[fig:Full-phase]{\ref{fig:Full-phase}(c)}.
 The different singlet structures lead to different physical properties at finite energies, as discussed above.
-The apparently intricate combinations leading to singlet formation out of $k\mathrm{N}$ SO(N) spins can be easily understood at the exact SU(N) point $\theta=\pm\pi/4$: only with $k\mathrm{N}$ SU(N) fundamentals can one form an SU(N) singlet \cite{PhysRevB.70.180401}.
-The stable fixed points that attract the flow are adiabatically connected to these SU(N) points and have the same ground state structure.
+The apparently intricate combinations leading to singlet formation out of $kN$ SO($N$) spins can be easily understood at the exact SU($N$) point $\theta=\pm\pi/4$: only with $kN$ SU($N$) fundamentals can one form an SU($N$) singlet~\cite{PhysRevB.70.180401}.
+The stable fixed points that attract the flow are adiabatically connected to these SU($N$) points and have the same ground state structure.